 North Carolina launched its N.C.
 Resilient Coastal Communities Program (RCCP) in 2021 as a framework for counties and municipalities to prepare for coastal hazards through technical and financial support.
 The program equips local governments with the tools necessary to set goals, assess vulnerabilities, prioritize projects, and apply for funding.

-Twenty-six commmunities participated in the first phase of the program and were provided technical assistance and grant process guidance.
-The North Carolina Division of Coastal Management paired SWCA with four communities in the Northeastern part of the state: Bertie County, the town of Windsor, Hertford County, and the town of Hertford.
+Twenty-six communities participated in the first phase of the program and were provided technical assistance and grant process guidance.
+Since the start of the program, the North Carolina Division of Coastal Management has paired SWCA with six communities in the Northeastern part of the state: Washington County, the town of Creswell, Bertie County, the town of Windsor, Hertford County, and the town of Hertford.”

 DIVERSIFIED STRATEGIES